Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Introduction

 To address these challenges, researchers have shifted toward proactive trajectory-based surrogate safety measures (SSMs) (\citep{ali2023assessing,arun2021systematic,mahmud2017application}).
-SSMs use frequent near-miss events as proxies for crashes, enabling the study of traffic conflict dynamics at a much higher temporal resolution (\citep{li2024beyond, tarko2018estimating, davis2011outline}).
+SSMs use frequent near-miss events as proxies for crashes, enabling the study of traffic conflict dynamics at a much higher temporal resolution (e.g., \citep{li2024beyond, tarko2018estimating, davis2011outline}).
 Among these, time-based indicators such as Time-to-Collision (TTC), Post-Encroachment Time (PET), and Modified TTC (MTTC) are widely used (\citep{hayward1971near, perkins1967traffic, minderhoud2001extended, ozbay2008derivation, allen1978analysis, venthuruthiyil2022anticipated}).
-However, their assumptions of constant velocity and linear paths bias results in boundary-constrained settings.
-Recent two-dimensional (2D) extensions (\citep{li2024beyond, anis2025real}) incorporate position, heading, and acceleration, yet still rely on simplified circular vehicle approximations.
-This study addresses these limitations by introducing a geometry-aware 2D-TTC that accounts for vehicle dimensions, dynamics, and roadway boundaries to realistically capture both vehicle–vehicle (V–V) and vehicle–infrastructure (V–I) near misses.
+However, their assumptions of constant velocity and linear paths can bias near-miss characterization, especially in turning and boundary-constrained settings.
+Recent two-dimensional (2D) extensions of TTC (\citep{li2024beyond, anis2025real}) that incorporate position, heading, yaw rate, speed, and acceleration often still rely on simplified vehicle shape approximations (e.g., circular).
+Although \citet{hou2014new} compared alternative vehicle-shape representations (e.g., circle, rectangle, and hybrid forms) for simplified TTC computation in simulation, a corridor-scale, high-fidelity 2D-TTC that propagates geometry-aware footprints and jointly extracts V–V and V–I near-misses from trajectories remains limited.